The Management Team – Terrestrial Archeology

 Dr. Paul Demers has over 25 years of experience conducting archeological and archival research in the U.S., Canada, and Great Britain.
 He holds a B.Sc.H. from Trent University, an M.S. in Industrial and Historical Archaeology from Rensselaer Polytechnic Institute, and the M.A. and Ph.D. from Michigan State University.
 He has taught at the university level, directed field schools, and published in peer-reviewed journals and monographs on a variety of topics.
 In addition, he has worked with several museums on collections management and documentation standards.
 He is a specialist in the archaeology of border and frontier regions, military sites and emigrant trails, and the fur trade, as well as in the historic archeology of the Plains.
 He served on the Nebraska State Historic Preservation Board, evaluating NRHP site eligibility and compliance issues.

-Mr. James Eberwine has 10 years of professional experience with the Goodwin team.
+Mr. James Eberwine has almost 20 years of professional experience with the Goodwin team.
 He holds degrees from St. Mary’s College of Maryland (B.A.) and the Florida State University (M.S.), with specializations in colonial history and historical archeology.
 Mr. Eberwine has considerable experience in the Southeast as an archeologist and project manager.
 He also has conducted research, remote sensing, survey, evaluation, data recovery and monitoring work for the U.S. Army Corps of Engineers, New Orleans District; the Federal Emergency Management Agency (FEMA); for the U.S.Department of Veterans Affairs; and for numerous clients in the energy and mid stream sectors, including FERC regulated 7 c filings.

 Nathanael Heller, M.A. – Project Manager, Terrestrial Archeology